HardisonCo/.github/international/dominica/dm-health/hms-act/index.md

 ## Integration Points

-This document outlines how HMS-ACT is integrated with dm_Health systems in Dominica.
+This document outlines how HMS-ACT is integrated with dm-health systems in Dominica.